Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 When was the last time you truly listened to music?
 What kinds of images and memories did it elicit?

 Music offers far more advantages than helping you get through a grueling drive or setting the tone for a party.
-The best part is these benefits are backed by research.
+The best part is that these benefits are backed by research.

-Studies illustrate music can:
+Studies illustrate that music can:

 • Have a positive impact on those with memory loss conditions (i.e., Alzheimer’s disease, dementia)